10 Problems on Beacon Hill

 As the board began to fill up with "no" votes, Petrolati apparently took notice and talked into a microphone he didn't know was on.
 "It's a yes?"
 "Switch 'em.
 Yes, yes, yes, yes yes, Mikey," shouted Petrolati to Division Leader Mike Moran.
 Suddenly, DeLeo and Petrolati's votes switched to "yes."
 And then all 63 Democrat who had initially voted "no" suddenly switched his or her vote to "yes."”

-When asked for comment later by Bob Katzen of the Beacon Hill Roll Call, Rep Russell Holmes had a damning answer for what had just transpired: "Welcome to the House of Representatives.
+When asked for comment later by Bob Katzen of the Beacon Hill Roll Call, Rep. Russell Holmes had a damning answer for what had just transpired: "Welcome to the House of Representatives.
 This is exactly how the House runs itself and the members should be ashamed.
 The speaker is like a shepherd leading a flock of sheep."

-10. One Man has All the Power
+10. One person has all the power

-Until these rules, and the general culture of secrecy in the State House are changed, we won't see important bills passed.
+Until these rules and the general culture of secrecy in the State House are changed, we won't see important bills passed.

 Are you mad about this state of affairs?
 Then join us and get involved advocating for transparency and accountability at the State House